Hacker Perspective: Health + Nutrition

 - 2 parts carbohydrate, 2 parts fat, 2 parts protein

-- The diet that's correct for you is probably somewhere between these
+- The correct diet for you is probably somewhere in between

-celebrating his accomplishments" (I vote we declare January-1 as
+accomplishments" (I vote we declare January-1 as Norman Borlaug Day).

 You Need Physical Exercise!

 - In the very early 1900's, approximately 90% of North Americas were involved in agriculture and food distribution.
 Much of

 - One hundred years later this figure has dropped to 2% leaving the remaining 98% of our population mostly sedentary